-The contract variable rate change notice is a new, laser-only form which is printed using a different system than the normal CUBASE notices.
-The main difference is that with these notices, there is no actual "notice file" waiting to be printed.
+The contract variable rate change notice is a laser-only form which is printed using a different system than the normal CU\BASE notices.
 Each day when you print these notices, the system simply looks at any new pending change records that were generated the night before, and creates a notice using the data from the pending change record (described in detail starting on Page 38).
+There is no actual "notice file" waiting to be printed as with other CU\BASE notices.